saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/minimum-spanning-tree.md

 2. Pick the smallest edge.
 Check if it forms a cycle with the spanning tree formed so far.
 If a cycle is not formed, include this edge.
 Else, discard it.
 3. Repeat step 2 until there are (V-1) edges in the spanning tree.

-Below is a simple implementation of Kruskal's algorithm in Rust:

 ```rust
 use std::cmp::Ordering;
 use std::collections::HashMap;